-- Face upstream and make your way across the river in a 45-degree angle downstream.
+- Face upstream and make your way across the river at a 45-degree angle downstream.
 This position helps you keep your balance better.
-Going at a slight angle downstream also means that you won’t have to fight the current as much and risk losing your footing.
+Going at a slight angle downstream also means you won’t have to fight the current as much and risk losing your footing.

 - Walk slowly, making sure that each step is secure.

-- Using a trekking pole gives you stability by providing an additional point of contact on the river floor.
-Put it in front of you as you shuffle your feet sideways across the river.
-You can also use it to check for any unstable rocks or to hold steady against the current.
+- Using trekking poles gives you stability by providing an additional point of contact on the river floor.
+Put ’em in front of you as you shuffle your feet sideways across the river.
+You can also use them to check for unstable rocks or to hold steady against the current.

 Snowshoeing is a great way to explore the outdoors during the winter.
-Using a trekking pole during this activity helps you improve your balance and maximize your upper body strength, especially when you’re walking over fine powder.
+Using trekking poles while you’re snowshoeing helps you improve your balance and maximize your upper body strength, especially when you’re walking over fine powder.

-A snowflake trekking pole basket works pretty much like a snowshoe.
-It prevents your pole from sinking deep into the snow, so make sure to attach that before setting out.
+Snowflake trekking pole baskets work pretty much like snowshoes.
+They prevent your poles from sinking deep into the snow, so attach them before setting out.

-Using a trekking pole for snowshoeing or winter hikes isn’t that much different from using it during the warmer months.
-Shorten the pole when going uphill, and lengthen when going downhill.
+Snowshoeing or going on winter hikes with trekking poles isn’t that different from using them during the warmer months.
+Shorten the poles when going uphill, and lengthen them when you move downhill.

-When you’re traversing a snowy slope, make sure that the pole on the uphill side is shorter, while the one on your downhill side is lengthened.
+When you’re traversing a snowy slope, make sure the pole on the uphill side is shorter while the one on your downhill side is lengthened.

 Fixing Trekking Poles With Internal Locks

 Having a busted internal locking mechanism can be a pain in the ass.
-The good thing is that there’s an easy fix for that problem.
-Sometimes all it takes is taking the pole apart and tweaking the mechanisms inside.
+Good thing there’s an easy fix for that problem.
+Sometimes, all it takes is taking the pole apart and tweaking the mechanisms inside.
 Thoroughly cleaning it can help, too.

-Check out the video above to see how you can repair a malfunctioning twist lock on your pole.
+Check out the video above to learn how to repair a malfunctioning twist lock on your pole.

-Before stowing your poles away, make sure to clean them thoroughly by taking the pole apart, brushing it down, and wiping it dry with a cloth or paper towel.
+Before stowing your poles away, clean them thoroughly by taking each pole apart, brushing them down, and wiping them dry with a cloth or paper towel.
 Check out the video above for the full tutorial.

 Other things to remember when maintaining your trekking poles:

-- Use WD40 rust remover to get rid of corrosion and oxidation.
-Wipe it off afterwards.
+- Use WD-40 rust remover to get rid of corrosion and oxidation.
+Wipe it off afterward.

-- After cleaning your external locking poles, make sure to keep your lever locks “open” to prevent them from getting stuck.
+- After cleaning your external locking poles, keep your lever locks “open” to prevent them from getting stuck.

 - When cleaning the inside of your poles, use a coat-hanger wire to insert a clean, damp rag.
 Avoid using lubes when cleaning these interior parts.
 You can use lubricants to loosen stuck push-button locks, though.

-Even the best trekking poles out there would be pretty useless if you don’t use them right, so make sure to practice these tips and tricks.
+Even the best trekking poles out there would be pretty useless if you don’t use them correctly, so make sure to practice these tips and tricks.

-When you use your trekking poles the right way, they’ll transform from two unwieldy pieces of gear into a couple of essentials that you can’t hike without.
+When you use your trekking poles the proper way, they’ll transform from two unwieldy pieces of gear into a couple of essentials you can’t hike without.